 Note: To avoid such a problem, identify the grass type you have and the right amount of fertilizer for your tuffgrass.

 2. Water the lawn deeply

 A lawn that’s wilting and turning yellow due to water deficiency can quickly turn brown as the grass starts to die.
 If water is the problem, you might want to review your watering schedule to fix the yellowing:

-Water the lawn deeply 1-2 times every week to ensure that the soil remains moist even during the hottest times of the day.
-If the lawn is established on fast-draining sandy soils, irrigate with a 1.5-2.5 inches of water to keep the grass green.
+Water the lawn deeply 1-2 times weekly to ensure that the soil remains moist even during the hottest times of the day.
+If the lawn is established on fast-draining sandy soils, irrigate with 1.5-2.5 inches of water to keep the grass green.

 Different turfgrasses have different water requirements.
 Here’s how much water your lawn requires depending on the type of grass you have: